morganrivers/how_to_ssh_key/README.md

    You'll need to copy the result from the terminal.
 It should be one line, start with ssh-ed25519, and end with your email.

 5. **Add your SSH key to GitHub.**
    Paste this into the git website and add the key.
-It's under "deploy keys" You can also navigate there by going to: https://github.com/**git_username_or_org**/**repo_name**/settings/keys
+It's under "deploy keys".
+You can also navigate there by going to: https://github.com/**git_username_or_org**/**repo_name**/settings/keys

 6. **Navigate to your local repository directory.**